Adeniyi-Bella/chat-app/README.md

 ```
 5. Back in the Firestore project in your browser, open up "Settings", then "General" tab.
 Under the section "Your apps" you can generate configurations for different platforms.
 Here, click "Firestore for Web".
 Copy the contents of the config object.

-6. In your Chat.js file create a constructor in the App class.
+6. In your Chat.js file located in `component/chat-screen`, create a constructor in the App class.
 Here you can paste the data you copied from config object.

 ## Example
 ```